Compartmental models (epidemiology): Vaccination of non-newborns

 In case there also are vaccinations of non newborns at a rate ρ the equation for the susceptible and vaccinated subject has to be modified as follows:

 leading to the following eradication condition:

 Pulse vaccination strategy

 This strategy repeatedly vaccinates a defined age-cohort (such as young children or the elderly) in a susceptible population over time.
 Using this strategy, the block of susceptible individuals is then immediately removed, making it possible to eliminate an infectious disease, (such as measles), from the entire population.
 Every T time units a constant fraction p of susceptible subjects is vaccinated in a relatively short (with respect to the dynamics of the disease) time.
 This leads to the following impulsive differential equations for the susceptible and vaccinated subjects:

 It is easy to see that by setting I = 0 one obtains that the dynamics of the susceptible subjects is given by:

 and that the eradication condition is:

+Vaccination games

+A huge literature recognizes that the vaccination can be seen as a game: in a population where everybody is vaccinated any epidemic will die off immediately so an additional person will have no interest to vaccinate at all.
+On the contrary, a person arriving in a population where nobody is vaccinated will have all incentives to vaccinate (the epidemic will break loose in such a population).
+So, it seems that the individual has interest to do the opposite of the population as a whole.
+But the population is the sum of all individuals, and the previous affirmation should be false.
+So, in fact, a Nash equilibrium is reached.
+Technical tools to treat such situations involve game theory or modern tools such as Mean-field game theory.